 Our parents are fully aware that we are an Operation Encompass school.

 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.

 The key adult has also led briefings for all school staff and governors about Operation Encompass, the prevalence of domestic abuse and the impact of this abuse on children.
 We have also discussed how we can support our children following the Operation Encompass notification.

 The Safeguarding Governor will report on Operation Encompass in the termly report to Governors.
 All information is anonymised for these reports.

-The Designated Safeguarding Lead (DSL) receives a notification from BCP Social Care when Police have visited a home where a pupil of the school resides in because of a Domestic Abuse incident.
+The Designated Safeguarding Lead (DSL) receives a notification from BCP Social Care when police have visited a home where a pupil of the school resides because of a domestic abuse incident.
 This alert will contain the details of adults involved, address and name of the pupil concerned.